The City of St. Louis Park is committed to providing assistance to businesses and helping them succeed.

 Get free business advice from an advisor through the Open to Business program.

-St. Louis Park residents and businesses can attend 15-minute walk-in meetings with a business advisory the fourth Monday of each month from 9 - 11 a.m. at St. Louis Park City Hall.
-Thirty-minute consultations are also available by appointment.
+St. Louis Park residents and businesses can schedule appointments with a business advisor for free.
+Meetings can be held at St. Louis Park City Hall the fourth Monday of each month from 9 - 11 a.m. or are also available at other locations and times throughout the month by appointment.